w3guy/No-CAPTCHA-reCAPTCHA-for-WooCommerce/readme.txt

 5. CAPTCHA in WooCommerce login form

 == Changelog ==

+= 1.2.1 =
+* Changed default error message to "Please confirm you are not a robot"
+*

 = 1.2 =
 * Fix compatibility with "No CAPTCHA reCAPTCHA plugin" (https://wordpress.org/plugins/no-captcha-recaptcha/)